Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/09/factory-of-ideas-announcement/index.md

 I've already updated the website a few times with new ideas.
 I've grown a practical intuition for this decision now, or so it feels.
 I can distinguish between "I will make this idea myself" and "This is a nice idea, but for someone else".

 For the most part, any ideas _clearly_ meant for my online store will _not_ be shared.
 Anything else is fair game.
 I mean, let me remind you, even after giving away hundreds of ideas for books ...
 I still have ~20 ideas I have not shared.
-Twenty book series, with tons of notes and sometimes even drawings and music, all of which I find good enough to keep with me and hope to make in the future.
+Twenty _book series_, with tons of notes and sometimes even _drawings_ and _music_, all of which I find good enough to keep with me and hope to make in the future.
+The online store (The Wayward Melody), a separate folder, has over one hundred educational stories that I think are valuable enough to write for it.

 I am not running out of ideas, ever.
 And now I have a nice space where I can immediately post 90% of my ideas because I know I'll never make them myself.